prabhatks12/Adopt_a_plant/README.md

-# Adopt_a_plant
+# Overview
- A web project which enables users to buy a plant from a list of available plants and also to sell one or gift someone.
+ A website project which enables users to buy a plant from a list of available plants which are sold by others.
+Also the user can <br />
+ - Sell one
+ - Or gift someone.<br>
+The website is made by using html, css , javascript , php and bootstrap.